vetskiver/bet/README.md

 - Set up a database using Supabase and performed CRUD operations to manage data for the application.

 ## Demo
-A demo of the enhanced version is available here:
+A demo of the project
 ![Video Walkthrough](https://github.com/vetskiver/bet/blob/master/bet-demo.gif)

 Getting Started